bitsii/beEmb/README.md

 #### Other Configuration elements

-* BE_RESETBYPIN can be set to "on" to enable resetbypin, or "off" to disable.
-After a device is provisioned, if it is take away from it's wifi network and restarted, after 5 minutes it will start it's access point.
-It can then be set to a new wifi network using the administrative credentials via commands to it on it's AP network.
-That is all true regardless of this setting.
-However, if this configuration is enabled, when the device is in this state (did not find provisioned network and started it's access point) it can also be reset using the pin which is part of the AP ssid it announces while in this mode.
-This is for less security focused devices which do not have a physical reset option (button) built in (bulbs, etc).
 * BE_TCPCONSOLE can be set to "on" to enable the tcp console or "off" to disable.
 If enabled the device will listen on port 32259 - you can telnet to this port to view most of the console output (everything from the Brace language "print" statements, lower level Arduino console messages are not presently sent there).
 The session is read only / just for viewing debug information.

 ### If you want to make it your own